fkarg/fkarg.github.io/drafts/longtermplans.md

 should be able to have done them until the day after tomorrow.
 What then?

-There are two parts to execution, and they answer different timeframes to the questions 'what and how do I do next?'.
+There are two parts to execution, and they answer different timeframes to the questions 'what do I do next?'.

 First is how to execute _in the moment_: While just sitting down and working on it is pretty effective, there are some techniques you might at least want to